ev-the-dev/redis-go-clone/README.md

     - First 2 bits are `00`, thus remaining 6 bits determine the length in bytes.
     - Remaining 6 bits are `000101` or `5`, so read the next 5 bytes as ASCII (due to value type).
 - `68 65 6c 6c 6f`: Convert from HEX->String: `68 65 6c 6c 6f`->`H E L L O`.

+#### 1.1.3 String Encoding

+> [!NOTE]
+> I'm a little confused about this portion.
+I'm not entirely sure what string encoding has to do with reading raw bit values.

+There are three types of Strings in a Redis RDB file:
+- Length prefixed strings
+- 8, 16, or 32 bit integer
+- LZF compressed string

+*Length Prefixed String:*
+- Length of the string, in bytes, is encoded using [*Length Encoding*](#112-length-encoding).
+Then the following raw bytes of the string are stored.

+*Integers as Strings:*
+- After a [length-encoded](#112-length-encoding) value produced `11` as the significant bits, the remaining 6 bits are read to determine whether the integer is 8, 16, or 32 bits long.
+    - `0`: indicates an 8 bit integer follows.
+Read the next byte for the int value.
+    - `1`: indicates a 16 bit integer follows.
+Read the next 2 bytes for the int value.
+    - `2`: indicates a 32 bit integer follows.
+Read the next 4 bytes for the int value.

+*Compressed Strings:*
+- Like "Integers as Strings" above, after the length-encoded value produces `11`, the remaining 6 bits are read:
+    - `3`: indicates an LZF string follows.
+- The compressed string is read as follows:
+    - Compressed length `clen` is read using [length-encoding](#112-length-encoding).
+    - Uncompressed length is read using [length-encoding](#112-length-encoding).
+    - Next `clen` bytes are read.
+    - Finally, the read `clen` bytes are decompressed using the `LZF` algorithm.

 ### 1.2 Header